neelsmith/latin102/docs/checklist/translation1/index.md

 ## C. Translation

-Please translate the passgae into idiomatic English.
+Please translate the passage into idiomatic English.

 ## Submitting your work